11 Robust Ways How to Repurpose Content Like a Pro

 You have to go deeper than that, too.
 The entire book needs to be formatted and designed professionally.

-It adds to the production quality, and affect how readers will interpret the material.
+It adds to the production quality, and affects how readers will interpret the material.

 These little details also reflect your brand, and how much you care about what you publish for the world to see.